aizawa82/um-dept/src/news/mounthood.md

 image: "mthood.png"
 category: CME
 registration: "https://www.mthooddiabeteschallenge.com/conference"
-layout: "poster"
 ---

-## Overview
+## Mt Hood Asia 2023 Diabetes Challenge & Society for Medical Decision Making Asia Conference

 The next Mount Hood challenge meeting will be hosted by the Department of Medicine, University of Malaya.
-It will take place 4th and 5th of December in conjunction with Society for Medical Decision Making meeting at Connexion Conference & Event Center in Kuala Lumpur, Malaysia.
+It will take place *4th and 5th of December* in conjunction with Society for Medical Decision Making meeting at Connexion Conference & Event Center in Kuala Lumpur, Malaysia.